typst/typst/docs/src/reference/types.md

 A selector is what you can use to query the document for certain types of elements.
 It can also be used to apply styling rules to element.
-You can combined multiple queries together using the methods on a selector.
+You can combine multiple selectors using the methods shown below.

 Selectors can also be passed to several of the built-in functions in typst to change their behaviour.
 Such as the [outline]($func/outline) where it can be